Information Icon

 Ballot Notice and Cure Process

-The deadline to cure (correct) your absentee ballot is November 10, 2024.
-Counties are requested to notify voters if there is a missing or mismatched signature on the ballot envelope.
-Voters can typically verify their signature by calling, visiting the county office, or using the TXT2Cure platform.
+The deadline to cure (correct) your absentee/mail ballot is by the 5th calendar day after a primary, general, or special election that includes a federal office or the third business day after any other election.
+Counties are requested to notify voters if there is a missing or mismatched signature on the absentee/mail ballot envelope.
+Voters can typically verify their signature by calling, visiting the county office, or by using the TXT2Cure platform.
 Track the status of your ballot using your state’s online resource.
-If you voted on a provisional ballot, you do not need to take any action.
-If you voted a conditional provision ballot, you must bring an acceptable ID to your polling location before 7pm on Election Day or to a Post-Election Verification Site by 5pm on November 10, 2024.
-Contact your election officials to find your post-election verification site and track the status of your provisional ballot using your state’s online resource.

 Campaign Finance Information